SAP-samples/btp-developer-guide-cap/documentation/add-zdm/code-zdm.md

 ```
 >

 - When the the approuter routes are switched from idle to live, the session that is maintained in memory gets destroyed.
 This leads to a sudden **Forbidden** error interrupting the end-user session.
 <img src="./images/routerSessionError.png"/>

 This can be prevented by using `Redis` for session management.

-## Using Redis To Enable ZDM in Approuter
+## Using Redis To Enable Zero Downtime Maintenance in Approuter

-When the Live application is replaced by the idle application, the in-memory data of the Live application is lost.
-This means that the the user session gets cleaned.
+When the live application is replaced by the idle application, the in-memory data of the live application is lost.
+This means that the user session gets cleaned.
-To prevent this approuter allows external session management.
+To prevent this, the approuter allows external session management.

-### External Session Management in Approuter
+### Using External Session Management in Approuter

 The application router supports a backup of user sessions in an external session store.
 This enables the session recovery in case the application router instance that stores a session crashes and another application router instance has to continue handling the running user session.
-To enable this capability, you must bind a service instance of a service that supports a fast persistence store, such as Redis.
+To enable this capability, you must bind a service instance of a service that supports fast persistence store, such as Redis.
 When such a service is bound, the application router backs up the in-memory session information into the external persistency store.

 If, in subsequent requests, the session information is not found in the in-memory session store, the application router tries to rebuild the in-memory session information from the external persistency store.

 >
->**Redis Hyperscaler** option is not yet supported in the **Kyma Runtime**
+>**Redis Hyperscaler** option is not yet supported in the **SAP BTP, Kyma runtime**.
 >

 ### Implementing External Session Management in Approuter

 Approuter supports Redis for session management.
-To create the redis instance and binding to it you will need to add the following configuration:
+To create the Redis instance and bind to it, you need to add the following configuration:

-1. Open the mta.yaml and under the resources add the following configuration:
+1. Open the **mta.yaml** file and under **resources** add the following configuration:

   ```yaml
     .....
     resources: